Ethann93/Credit-Card-EDA-Visualization-Regression-Modelling-/README.md

 ## Model Comparison

 The code concludes by comparing the performance of the different regression models, noting that while the **Random Forest model** achieved the lowest Mean Absolute Error (MAE), all models exhibit relatively similar performance with R-squared scores close to zero, indicating challenges in explaining the variance in the target variable.

+# Model Evaluation Report

+### Overview

+This report summarizes the performance of various machine learning models applied to the dataset.
+The goal is to predict [target variable], and the models have been evaluated using different regression techniques.

+### Models and Evaluation Metrics

+**Linear Regression:**
+- Mean Absolute Error (MAE): 0.1823
+- Mean Squared Error (MSE): 0.0847
+- R-squared (R²) Score: -0.0012

+**Random Forest:**
+- Mean Absolute Error (MAE): 0.1672
+- Mean Squared Error (MSE): 0.0889
+- R-squared (R²) Score: -0.0500

+**Ridge Regression:**
+- Mean Absolute Error (MAE): 0.1825
+- Mean Squared Error (MSE): 0.0849
+- R-squared (R²) Score: -0.0032

+**Gradient Boosting Regression:**
+- Mean Absolute Error (MAE): 0.1702
+- Mean Squared Error (MSE): 0.0845
+- R-squared (R²) Score: 0.0016

+**Stacking Regression Model:**
+- Mean Absolute Error (MAE): 0.1702
+- Mean Squared Error (MSE): 0.0845
+- R-squared (R²) Score: 0.0016

+### Model Comparison

+Among the models evaluated, the Random Forest model achieved the lowest Mean Absolute Error (MAE) of 0.1672, indicating better predictive accuracy.
+However, it's important to note that all models exhibit relatively similar performance, with R-squared scores close to zero, suggesting that the models struggle to explain the variance in the target variable.

+### Future Steps

+- Further feature engineering and data preprocessing may be necessary to improve model performance.
+- Consider trying different regression techniques or more advanced machine learning models to see if they can better capture the underlying patterns in the data.
+- Explore potential outliers or anomalies in the dataset that could be affecting model predictions.

+### Conclusion

+In this analysis, we evaluated multiple regression models for predicting [target variable].
+While no model achieved a high R-squared score, the Random Forest model demonstrated the best performance among the tested models.
+Further refinement and exploration of the data may be required to achieve better results.